The Roaring Twenties: George Gershwin’s An American in Paris

 George Gershwin actually takes you there in 1928.
 It’s an exhilarating musical stroll by an American through the streets of Paris, with a sophisticated orchestral score punctuated by street cars and taxis and uplifting, optimistic melodies.
 Again, instruments arrive through the bustle as characters, and Gershwin’s delight in jazz and the blues (and Ravel) drives the score’s vibrancy, especially when it becomes yearning and our American gets homesick.
 But soon we’re back in Paris, the trumpets swing and the Charleston takes up the tumult.

-In 1928 Gershwin was concerned about being recognised as a serious composer, and significantly An American in Paris was the first of his works he orchestrated himself.
+In 1928 Gershwin was concerned about being recognised as a serious composer.
 He was an important part of that notable musical cross-fertilization then happening between France and America.
 He died young, from a brain tumour in 1937; by then the Roaring Twenties were well over.

 Martin Portus